studywysc/studywysc.github.io/docs/_docs/privacy.md

 Wysc does not collect personal information.
 However, you may have provided personal information to some or all of the [third-party services we use](/docs/credits), including Discord and GitHub.

 When you delete your Discord account, any content related to your engagement with Wysc Discord may remain accessible, though anonymized.
 [See Discord's Privacy Policy](https://discordapp.com/privacy){: target="_blank" rel="noopener"} for more information on how data from deleted accounts are handled.

-Wysc will not delete Wysc Discord data on your behalf.
-Please consult [Discord's Privacy Policy](https://discordapp.com/privacy){: target="_blank" rel="noopener"} for data deletion connected to your Discord user account.
-When contacting Discord to delete data from Wysc Discord, it may be helpful to provide our Server ID: `319372945929666571`

 Even when you request for your data to be deleted, please be aware your data may still reside with Wysc, [third party services we use](/docs/credits), and other users due to the public nature of interacting with Wysc.
 For example, users may take screenshots of conversations; contributions to Wysc GitHub are logged in its Git history for the lifetime of the Git history; and anonymized data may remain since it can't be identified for deletion.